kxdang/kiendang.me/content/blog/082-Algolia-install/index.md

 There is a function called flatten (lines 27-31).
 I took it from the documentation, it flattens the data so that Algolia can search through it.
 The settings function is optional but I put it in there anyways.

-Lines 35-42 is an an important key in the plugin's requirement, it is the query that will be uploaded to Algolia, I will be uploading blogQuery in line 37, referenced above in line 1.
+Lines 35-42 is an an important key in the plugin's requirement, it is your graphql query that will connect to Algolia.
+I will be uploading blogQuery in line 37, referenced above in line 1.
 I provided the indexName in line 38 - which is the name created in the Algolia dashboard.

 ## <center> Step 3 </center>
 Based on where you want your search to show, this is where you want the data to show up when you search.
 It can be in a modal, a separate page or even the front page.